-The Canadian collaboration intends to make a request for funding for this project through the Canada Foundation for Innovation (CFI) New Initiatives Fund (NIF) in 2008.
-The request is envisioned to be pursued with University of Winnipeg as the lead institution.
-An initial proposal to the University of Winnipeg for the university's internal CFI process is due April 14.
-A notice of intent to apply will be due to CFI on June 30, 2008.
+The Canadian collaboration will make a request for funding for this project through the Canada Foundation for Innovation (CFI) New Initiatives Fund (NIF) in 2008.
+The request will be pursued through the University of Winnipeg, and the project has already received approval from the university to be forwarded to the CFI NIF competition.
+The notice of intent to apply is due to the University of Winnipeg Research and Graduate Studies office on June 16, 2008, and will be forwarded to CFI on June 30, 2008.
 The final proposal is due October 3, 2008.
 Hence there is a need to complete design studies and costing for the UCN source rapidly throughout the summer of 2008.
 Support will be required from TRIUMF for successful completion of those studies.